$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of arbitrary particles: Application to nonlinear optical interaction of bound states in the continuum: Applications and discussion

 \subsection{Wave scattering from a dimer of spheroids}

-The next particle system we considered consists of two identical prolate spheroids with radii $a=\SI{50}{\nano\meter}$ and $c=\SI{70}{\nano\meter}$ located at $O_1(\SI{0}, \SI{0}, \SI{0})$ and $O_2(\SI{0}, \SI{0}, \SI{200}{\nano\meter})$.
-Thus, the spheroids are separated by a gap with size $g=\SI{60}{\nano\meter}$, the center-to-center distance being $d=\SI{200}{\nano\meter}$.
-We considered only the case of spheroids made of gold, because in this case the presence of the narrow gap between the spheroids can lead to interesting phenomena, such as the formation in the gap of hot spots.
-As in the previous cases, for this configuration we computed the scattering cross-section spectra and spatial field profiles both at the FF and SH.
+The next particle system we considered consisted of two identical prolate spheroids with radii $a=\SI{50}{\nm}$ and $c=\SI{70}{\nm}$ located at $O_1(0,\,0,\,0)$ and $O_2(0,\,0,\,\SI{200}{\nm})$.
+Thus, the spheroids are separated by a gap with size $g=\SI{60}{\nm}$, the center-to-center distance being $d=\SI{200}{\nm}$.
+We considered only the case of spheroids made of gold, because in this case the presence of the narrow gap between the spheroids can lead to interesting phenomena, such as the formation of hot-spots inside the gap between the two spheroids.
+Note that such hot spots can also form at the two ends of the two spheroids.
+As in the previous cases, we computed the scattering cross-section spectra and spatial field profiles both at the FF and SH.

 The scattering cross-section spectra are plotted in Fig.~\ref{fig:SCS_twoellip}, for the fundamental and second-harmonic frequencies.
-We calculated these spectra using the TMM numerical technique presented in this study and compared the results to the spectra obtained using \textsf{CST Studio}, a commercially available software suit based on the finite-element method.
-We meshed each spheroid in 2800 triangles and both in the FF and SH regimes we decomposed the electromagnetic fields by employing a total of 140 spherical harmonics (\textit{i.e.}, 70 harmonics per spheroid).
-This is a substantial reduction of unknown quantities as compared to an approach based on the FEM, in which case about 67,000 elements were needed.
-This figure shows a good agreement between the results obtained by the two methods, both at the FF and SH and in the entire frequency range of interest.
-We stress that this large difference between the number of unknowns needed to represent the electromagnetic fields in the two methods, makes the TMM the clear choice when one is interested in the optical response of clusters containing a large number of particles.
-In particular, whereas the use of the FEM becomes problematic even for a few particles, the TMM can be used to investigate clusters with hundreds or even thousands of particles.
+We calculated these spectra using the TMM presented in this study and compared the results to the spectra obtained using \textsf{CST Studio}\textsuperscript{\textregistered}.
+We meshed each spheroid in 2,800 triangles and both in the FF and SH regimes we decomposed the electromagnetic fields by employing a total of 140 spherical harmonics (\textit{i.e.}, 70 harmonics per spheroid).
+This is a substantial reduction of unknown quantities as compared to the approach based on the FEM, in which case about 67,000 elements were necessary.
+Figure~\ref{fig:SCS_twoellip} illustrates a good agreement between the results obtained by the two methods, both at the FF and SH and in the entire frequency range considered in our simulations.
+Despite this rather good agreement, it can be seen in Fig.~\ref{fig:SCS_twoellip} that there are some differences between the predictions of the two methods.
+However, it should be noted that the scattering cross-sections can be viewed as physical quantities that describe the overall optical response of the cluster, and therefore the corresponding error in the computation of these quantities represents a cumulative error given by the summation of the error in the differential scattering cross-section over all possible directions.
+In other words, the error in the computation of the scattering cross-section is a maximal error characterizing our numerical method.